inspircd/docs/docs/2/modules/ssl_gnutls.md

 ##### Example Usage

-Listens for GnuTLS-encrypted IRC connections on the *:6697 endpoint:
+Listens for GnuTLS encrypted IRC connections on the *:6697 endpoint:

 ```xml
 <bind address="*"